grace-notes/website/contents/topics/life-of-christ.md

 the Lord, and He will not judge by what His eyes see, nor make a decision by what His ears hear…”

-· When Jeremiah in his thirty first chapter predicted a new covenant for Israel, how he earnestly desired to be there on the day that Christ gave the details in His sermon on the mount.
+&bull; When Jeremiah in his thirty first chapter predicted a new covenant for Israel, how he earnestly desired to be there on the day that Christ gave the details in His sermon on the mount.
 Jeremiah would have paid attention on that day!!!

-· When David wrote the twenty second Psalm - he longed to be where the disciples would not tread - at the cross.
+&bull; When David wrote the twenty second Psalm - he longed to be where the disciples would not tread - at the cross.
 How he longed to hear his Savior say the all important words… “My God, My God, why have You forsaken Me?”

-· When Job in the nineteenth chapter utters his reply to Bildad’s accusation, you can feel the heat of his inner fire to be at the tomb with Maria of Magdala on the morning of the third day… “I know that my redeemer lives, and at the last He will take his stand on the earth.”
+&bull; When Job in the nineteenth chapter utters his reply to Bildad’s accusation, you can feel the heat of his inner fire to be at the tomb with Maria of Magdala on the morning of the third day… “I know that my redeemer lives, and at the last He will take his stand on the earth.”